otluiz/otluiz/README.md

 # 👋 Hello!
 I'm Otluiz

 ### About Me
-I'm a passionate researcher and developer with a strong interest in Metaheuristic Algorithms and optimization techniques.
-My primary focus is on C++ and Python development, and I'm constantly learning and experimenting with new algorithms to solve complex optimization problems.
+I'm a programmer with some experience, passionate about AI and various development projects.
+I work in infrastructure and am currently pursuing a PhD in Artificial Intelligence and Metaheuristics.

 ### 🔭 Current Projects
 - **PDF Extractor and Algorithm Comparison**: A project to extract text from PDF files and compare algorithm performance on benchmark functions.
 [Check it out](https://github.com/otluiz/pdfExtractor)